FedAVO: Improving Communication Efficiency in Federated Learning with African Vultures Optimizer: Experimental Evaluation

-We can observe a similar phenomenon for client loss plots shown in Figure \ref{fig:5} and \ref{fig:7}.
-Some client reaches the convergence bit faster compared to other clients.
-This happens because some clients receive higher-quality data during the data sample distribution.

-Further, we evaluate the global model accuracy considering various numbers of clients.
-Figure \ref{fig:8} depicts the global model accuracy across different numbers of clients.
-We show our empirical analysis of FedAVO with $5$, $7$, and $10$ clients and summarize our analysis in the mentioned plot.
-In this experiment, we only show our empirical analysis on Non-IID distribution as this would be the ideal scenario in a real-life FL environment.
-Figure \ref{fig:8}a and \ref{fig:8}b demonstrate that FedAVO performs significantly better with more clients.
-From the mentioned figures, we can observe that with CIFAR-10 Non-IID distribution FedAVO achieves higher accuracy with 10 clients in fewer communication rounds.
-With MNIST Non-IID distribution FedAVO also shows notably increased performance with higher number of clients.
-This occurs as a result of the FL model's ability to train on more data samples when there are more clients, which allows it to learn more.
+To assess the efficacy of our FedAVO algorithm, we benchmark its performance against other state-of-the-art algorithms employing a Non-IID distribution.
+In our primary experiment, we divide the aforementioned datasets into $10$ clients, ensuring that each client receives 500 data points containing training images.
+For each of our experiments, we run upto 500 FL communication rounds.
+Furthermore, To evaluate proposed HTO, we also compare with two state-of-the-art population-based optimizers, PSO \cite{kennedy1995particle} and GWO \cite{mirjalili2014grey}.
+Note that, we incorporate PSO and GWO instead of AVO as an HTO naming them FedPSO and FedGWO.
+Subsequently, we conduct a performance comparison with FedAVO, demonstrating that AVO outperforms these population-based optimizers.

-We compare our proposed FedAVO with the baseline FedAvg \cite{mcmahan2017communication} and FedPSO and FedGWO on the MNIST dataset in Figure \ref{fig:9} and \ref{fig:10}.
-From the comparison, the following inferences can be drawn: (1) As shown in Figure \ref{fig:9}a and Figure \ref{fig:9}b, the outstanding performance of FedAVO is consistent across two different data distribution settings.
-We explore different numbers of hyperparameter tuning epoch \textit{t} on the MNIST.
-A higher number of tuning epochs means the tuning iterations ran for longer periods of time (2) With a higher number of hyperparameter tuning epochs, FedAVO converges much faster.
-In addition, FedAVO outperforms other baseline algorithms by a considerable margin with tuning epoch 3.
-Even with 1 tuning epoch, our proposed method performs notably better than other FL algorithms (3) Results in Figure \ref{fig:9} and Figure \ref{fig:10} also indicate that AVO performs better than GWO and PSO in terms of FL hyperparameter tuning.
-We present the results of GWO and PSO at tuning epoch 3 (4) Regarding loss minimization shown in Figure \ref{fig:10}, FedAVO performs better and shows faster convergence.
-In both data distribution settings, FedAVO achieves better loss minimization.
-The loss minimization plot also indicates that the baseline FedAvg performs poorly in heterogeneous systems.
-On the contrary, FedAVO performs significantly better than other algorithms in heterogeneous systems.
+In Figure \ref{fig:9}, we evaluate our proposed FedAVO alongside the baseline methods Vanilla FedAvg \cite{mcmahan2017communication}, FedPSO, and FedGWO employing the MNIST dataset.
+From the comparison, the following inferences can be drawn: (1) Illustrated in Figure \ref{fig:9}(a) and Figure \ref{fig:9}(b), FedAVO consistently exhibits remarkable performance in terms of both global model accuracy and loss minimization in Non-IID distribution.
+(2) In our experiments, We explore different numbers of hyperparameter tuning epoch denoted as t to evaluate their respective performance.
+FedAVO outperforms other baseline algorithms by a considerable margin with tuning epoch 3 in terms of global model accuracy, Which demonstrates FedAVO performs better with a higher number of training epoch.
+However, even with 1 tuning epoch, our proposed method performs notably better than other FL algorithms as shown in Figure \ref{fig:9}(a).
+Likewise, in terms of loss minimization, FedAVO with 3 epochs shows better performance compared to Vanilla FedAVG and FedGWO shown in Figure \ref{fig:9}(b).